-A claw toe is a toe deformity which causes the toe to bend downwards in a claw-like shape.
+A claw toe is a deformity that causes the toe to bend downwards in a claw-like shape.
 Along with hammer toes and bone spurs, claw toes are among the most common toe deformities.
 In severe cases, redness, swelling, and open sores can develop over time due to the increased tension on the skin over the bent joint.

-What Are The Causes of a Claw Toe?
+What Are The Causes Behind It?

-Claw toes are often caused by genetics.
+The deformity is often caused by genetics.
 In many cases, people are born with a foot type that will predispose them to developing claw toes over time.
 People with flat feet, high-arched feet, or flexible feet are more prone to these problems.
 Claw toes are sometimes caused or made worse by a bunion deformity involving the big toe.
 When the big toe starts to drift inward towards the other toes it may cause increased pressure on the second toe or displace it upwards.

 Other causes of claw toes include long toes, tendon imbalance, injury, rheumatoid arthritis, diabetes and neuromuscular disease.
 Over time, the mechanics of your foot can increase the deformities, as can certain kinds of footwear.
 Women are more frequently affected because of the use of tight stockings and shoe styles like high heels.

-What Are The Signs And Symptoms of a Claw Toe?
+What Are The Signs And Symptoms?

 If you have a claw toe, you may notice that one or more toe joints are stuck in a bent position and become rigid over time.
 Depending on the joint affected, the toe may curl downwards.
 The joint might become swollen and red with pain along the toe joints.
 This rubbing in the shoe may also cause the formation of a red, inflamed sac of tissue called bursitis.

 Genetics and the natural shape of your foot are factors in the formation of claw toes.
 You are at a higher risk if you have high arches or a tendon imbalance within your foot.
-Shoes that are too narrow, ill-fitting, high heeled or have pointed toes can also increase your likelihood of developing toe deformities.
+Shoes that are too narrow, ill-fitting, high-heeled or have pointed toes can also increase your likelihood of developing toe deformities.
 Claw toes can also be caused by injuries from medical conditions including rheumatoid arthritis, diabetes or neuromuscular disease.

-How is a Claw Toe Diagnosed?
+How is a Claw Toe Diagnosed in New Jersey?

 A podiatrist can often diagnose a claw toe with visual inspection and performing a physical and biomechanical exam.
 They will usually test for stiffness, reduced range of motion, or pain from specific motions of the joint.
 X-rays may also be used to make an accurate diagnosis.

 When hammer toes and claw toes cause mild pain, the simplest solution is wearing wider, more accommodating shoes to decrease friction.
-Helpful changes to footwear may include smaller heels, softer material such as mesh and wider toe boxes.
+Helpful changes to footwear may include smaller heels, softer material such as mesh, and wider toe boxes.

-The longer surgery is delayed in a symptomatic foot, the greater the amount of deformity that may develop.
+The longer the surgery is delayed in a symptomatic foot, the greater the amount of deformity that may develop.
 Patients who have their symptomatic hammer toes and claw toes corrected earlier tend to have greater satisfaction and recovery after the procedure.

-Surgery For Hammer Toe & Claw Toe
+Surgery For Hammer Toe & Claw Toe in New Jersey

 Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey